 The more common the design of the house, the larger the housing market is for its resale.
 This also means a better appraised value, which is good for you and your construction lender.

 Traditional Style COOL House Plan ID: chp-15562

 Second Floor: 1328 sq. ft.

-To estimate cost, I’ll use the cost estimating software, standard quality, and a full unfinished basement with 6 corners.
+To estimate cost, I’ll use the cost estimating software, Class 4 Good Standard Quality, and a full unfinished basement with 6 corners.